deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 The question threw Adam a bit, outraging him.
 "Wh–?
 What do you mean '*why'*?" he demanded.
 "My best friend is dead!
 So's my mother!
 So's everyone I went to school with.
 Millions of people!"

 "Right."
 Powell agreed, nodding amiably.
 "That rather proves that what you're after, *if* it exists, is a big deal, doesn't it?
-So…what are you going to do with the information, should you acquire it?
+So...what are you going to do with the information, should you acquire it?
 Is it obsession?
 Curiosity?
 Revenge?
 What?"

 "I want to do whatever I can to stop anyone else from dying!"
 Adam snapped.